yeslogic/allsorts/README.md

 ## Development Status

-Allsorts is still under active development but reached its first release milestone with its inclusion in Prince 13.
+Allsorts is still under active development but reached its first release milestone with its inclusion in Prince 13 in 2019.
 In Prince it is responsible for all font loading, and font shaping.

 Currently, the font parsing code is handwritten.
 It is planned for this to eventually be replaced by machine generated code via our [declarative data